LotrExtendedTeam/RenewedWorldConverter/README.md

 # RenewedWorldConverter
-This a user-friendly Python-based GUI wrapper around the Java [LotrWorldConverter](https://github.com/mist475/LotrModConverter_Public/tree/dev) project (by Mist475) to allow users to udpate their worlds from the Minecraft LOTR: Legacy mod to LOTR: Renewed
+This a user-friendly Python-based GUI wrapper around the Java [LotrWorldConverter](https://github.com/mist475/LotrModConverter_Public/tree/dev) project (by Mist475) to allow users to update their worlds from the Minecraft LOTR: Legacy mod to LOTR: Renewed

 LegacyWorldConverter-all.jar is an uber-jar with all required dependencies based on the latest code from Mist475's converter dev branch (as of 7/27/25).